 If you are allowed to use alcohol in your cottage foods, keep all permits/licenses and a copy of the email engagement with the state alcohol authorities.
 Information and permissions may change at any time.
 Stay in contact with the authorities and don’t assume they will keep you updated.

-If you are able to use alcohol in your baked goods or cottage foods please post in the comments.
+If you are baking with liquor please post in the comments.
 We would love to hear from you and learn how you’re using it to enhance the flavor of your products.